lankeami/first10users/README.md

 # 🚀 First 10 Users - An Awesome SaaS Directory

-A curated, community-driven list of helpful Software-as-a-Service (SaaS) products, organized by main category.
+Join our curated, community-driven list of helpful Software-as-a-Service (SaaS) products, organized by main category.
 Each SaaS is looking for its first 10 users and has its own markdown page with details, making it easy to browse, contribute, and discover new tools.

 ## 📁 Project Structure